SHC-ASTRA/rover-Embedded-Lib/README.md

 - All caps file name, aside from `.h`
 - Includes pinouts (all pinouts important for code, optionally ones not needed for code)
 - Includes constants relating to hardware
-- Includes project macro for activating relavant library `.cpp` files
 - DOES NOT include constants only relevant to the code
 - DOES NOT include header files only relevant to the code (i.e., `AS5047P.h` goes in project header, `cmath` goes in main.cpp)
 - The goal is too put less work on the embedded programmer, abstracting away electronics
 - The embedded programmer SHOULD NOT have to edit their project's library.
-In doubt, it goes in `main.cpp`.
+When in doubt, it goes in `main.cpp`.

-### Library

-- `library.json` - PlatformIO stuff

-- `README.md` - this file.
-Documentation and GitHub front page.

 ## Theory